light gray lines

 Another benefit is that machine learning algorithms can adapt to changes in the economy and borrower behavior, making the lending process more responsive.
 For example, a Chinese fintech firm found that ML models outperform traditional credit scoring methods by 6 % to 25 %, especially during economic disruptions.

-Financial institutions have traditionally used broad marketing strategies, targeting large customer segments with generic messages.
 Machine learning transforms this approach by enabling personalization across key touchpoints, including:

 • Advanced customer service.
 ML-powered chatbots provide real-time assistance, adapting their responses based on customer queries and previous interactions.
-Additionally, machine learning solutions can identify customers’ preferred communication channels, allowing businesses to adapt to their habits.
+Additionally, machine learning solutions identify customers’ preferred communication channels, allowing businesses to adapt to their habits.

-Machine learning is redefining how trading decisions are made and executed, simplifying access to investments for many people.
 Two areas where it made the greatest impact are algorithmic trading and robo-advisors.

 Machine learning algorithms continuously learn from past data and adjust to shifting market conditions.
 This capability allows for more advanced algorithmic trading strategies that accurately predict price movements and manage risk more effectively.

 Robo-advisors offer financial advice, including retirement planning, estate management, and financial goal setting.
-They can also manage investment portfolios with minimal human intervention.
+They also manage investment portfolios with minimal human intervention.

 The widespread adoption of machine learning in robo-advisors and algorithmic trading led to the rise of fintech companies such as Wealthfront, Yieldstreet, QuantConnect, and Kavout.
 Traditional financial institutions have also started investing in machine learning solutions to keep pace, resulting in offerings like JPMorgan’s You Invest, Morgan Stanley’s Discover, and BlackRock’s Aladdin.